 This page is another series of declarations, mostly just to grant Home Affairs access to your records from other government departments and to consent to the use of this information in assessing your visa.

 The final page of the online application (!!!) is a series of declarations about the honesty of information you’ve included, your understanding of the visa grant process, and your agreement to the Australian Values statement (you can see the whole Life in Australia booklet here, but basically it just talks about the respect, equality, and freedoms that all Australians are entitled to regardless of gender, religion, race, etc..).

 From here, you have the opportunity to review all of your responses on a single page before actually hitting submit, which I would recommend doing yourself and having your partner do, just to make sure there’s nothing you missed.

 Paying for your application

-The next step is for your partner to complete the Sponsorship for a Partner to Migrate to Australia form, which can also be done in IMMI.
-Read all about that process in this next post.
+The next step is for your partner to complete the Sponsorship for a Partner to Migrate to Australia form, which can also be done in IMMI, and then uploading evidence:

 I hope this information has been helpful and I wish you so much luck on your Australian Partner Visa journey!
 Feel free to ask any questions below and I will do my very best to answer them.